holochain/holochain/docs/specs/src/hwp_2_overview.md

 [^chess]: You can think of this somewhat like correspondence chess, but with substantially more formality.

 The first requirement to create social coherence is ensuring that people are playing the same game; therefore, the very first record in every Agent's history is the rules of the game by which they agree to play.
-Obviously, Players are not in the same game or able to use the same Game Board if they don't start with the same ruleset.
+Obviously, Players are not in the same game or able to use the same Game Board if they don't start with the same rule set.
 These rules are the actual computer code that is executed in running the Game, making moves and validating the Actions of all Players.

 ## System Description